Artiglio: History

-The Artiglio was built in Glasgow in 1906.
+The Artiglio was built as a fishing boat in Glasgow in 1906.
 It was initially named the Macbeth and later called the Ideale.
 It was the flagship of a small fleet which included the Rostro, Raffio and Arpione, outfitted in the twenties and used for the recovery of sunken ships mainly during the First World War and after the Second World War, and crewed by a group of experienced divers.
-The fleet was equipped with innovative equipment and futuristic at the time, thanks to the dynamism of its owner who bought the first modern and functional atmospheric diving suit, and the inventiveness of Alberto Gianni, known for inventing the portable on-board decompression chamber and the "torretta butoscopica", an exploration turret used for recoveries at great depth, then still too risky for divers using classic equipment.
+The fleet was equipped with innovative equipment that was futuristic at the time, thanks to the dynamism of its owner who bought the first modern and functional atmospheric diving suit, and the inventiveness of Alberto Gianni, known for inventing the portable on-board decompression chamber and the "torretta butoscopica", an exploration turret used for recoveries at great depth, then still too risky for divers using classic equipment.
+The "Artiglio" had telephones that allowed divers to communicate with people on the surface.

 The Artiglio in particular received much attention in international news when it was sent, on behalf of Lloyd's of London, to the Atlantic Ocean off the coast of Brest, France, in search of the ocean liner SS Egypt, flying the British flag, carrying a valuable cargo consisting of coins and gold bullion for the banks of India, then still a British colony.
 Following various sensational failures by other major English and Dutch recovery companies, the research and recovery contract was offered to SO.RI.MA. of Genoa.
 Head diver Alberto Gianni was in command of operations.
 The wreck of Egypt was identified on 29 August 1930 at a depth of -130m but the bad winter weather forced postponement of the recovery to the following spring.
 In the meantime, the Artiglio was sent to the island of Belle Île, in the northwest of France, to recover the Florence H, which sank in 1917, carrying a large quantity of explosives, on the harbor front obstructing the passage.

 During the demolition of Florence H., it was erroneously assumed that the explosive, submerged for more than 13 years, was not reactive.
 On 8 December 1930, as a result of a demolition charge, the payload inside the ship also exploded.
 The Artiglio, positioned by a fatal error of assessment at an insufficient distance, was destroyed by the explosion and sank in the Bay of Biscay between Belle Île and Houat, Morbihan, France.
-Twelve crew members died in the accident, including divers Alberto Gianni, Aristide Franceschi, and Alberto Bargellini, all from Viareggio, and the ship's commander, Captain Bertolotto di Camogli.
+Twelve of the ship's nineteen crew members died in the accident, including divers Alberto Gianni, Aristide Franceschi, and Alberto Bargellini, all from Viareggio, and the ship's commander, Captain Bertolotto di Camogli.
 The survivors were rescued by the Rostro.